Wednesday, June 18. 2014

 But caveat emptor!
 As is often is the case there are tradeoffs!
 Compare a developed 100 or 200 ASA negative to a 400 or 800 ASA negative on a light box.
 You will notice the former has greater "density."
 I.e., the darkest parts of the negative are darker than the darkest parts of the latter.
-This make sense because faster emulsions are faster partly because they are thinner in order respond to less light.
+This makes sense since faster emulsions are faster partly because they are thinner in order respond to less light.

 Continue reading "Color Depth Advantage of Slow Film"

 Nikon's F100 film camera is now going for under $200 used, excellent condition on EBay.
 I obtained one of these for a friend last year and it is a monster of a camera in terms of design, build quality, and responsiveness.